Diversity Matters Award

 WLSA provides a forum for discussion and debate to promote an awareness of women's and societal issues.
 The group is a member of the National Association of Women Law Students and is open to all students.

 Designed to provide law students with an easy way to meet with, observe, and obtain advice, ideas, suggestions or general information from law school graduates.
 The Mentors will generously volunteer their time and knowledge to assist the law students.
-The students will be those enrolled at Cleveland-Marshall who find themselves in need of advice, guidance or counseling relative to law school, the Ohio Bar Examination, and/or the practice of law.
+The students will be those enrolled at CSU Cleveland-Marshall who find themselves in need of advice, guidance or counseling relative to law school, the Ohio Bar Examination, and/or the practice of law.

 Designed to introduce promising minority students to the legal profession.
 Local high school seniors participate in a two-week intensive law institute.